Game Preview: Cougars vs. Silvertips: 0

 Home Sweet Home...

-- The Cougars already lead the Western Conference in home ice win percentage (.780), and are 17-3-3-2 at home.
+- The Cougars have been no short of terrific at the CN Centre, sporting a 17-4-3-2 at home.
 They'll look to extend those numbers tonight.

 - Mark Lamb's group has won 7 of their last 8 home games at CN Centre entering tonight.